Tmpecho/GameOfLifeSimpleFlask/README.md

 ## TODO:
 There are many improvents to be made.
 Functionality is at the moment very simple.
-1. Bug where hovering over a button can produce gray artifacts behind the button.
+- Bug where hovering over a button can produce gray artifacts behind the button.
-2. Pressing *Start simulation* several times runs the simulation several times over each other creating unwanted behavior.
-3. The app does dynamically scale and thus looks terrible at smaller window sizes.
+- The app does dynamically scale and thus looks terrible at smaller window sizes.